-More than Sense throws into sharp contrast the differences between our urban nocturnal habitats and the sublime depth of a remote darkness, deep and still.
-Both are our zones of interest, that highlight the challenges of human activity, unending and invasive, day and night.
+Since 2022, our work on More than Sense has thrown into sharp contrast the differences between urban habitats, our city edgelands, and the pristine or sublime landscape, whether a forest or rural idyll.
+Nocturnal life easily illustrates this divide visually, a temporality that alters between the harshly lit landscape of suburbia, and the sublime depth of a remote darkness, deep and still.
+Both are our zones of interest, that highlight the challenges of human activity on other species, unending and invasive, day and night.

 Art that summons solutions for an ongoing ecological transformation requires greater cultural awareness of human derived pollution, to understand the complex fragility of shared ecological habitats so that we can make more than sense of the need for co-evolutionary politics (ecological / social) that address futures for all living species.